top of page

 DSC06686-редактcopy_edited.jpg

-We are very pleased to announce that Dr. S. Monty Ghosh from Alberta, has been selected as WCAF’s 2025 Effectuating Change in the Field Award recipient.
-Dr. Ghosh has selected the “Grenfell Ministries” to receive the $10,000 donation from WCAF.
+We are very pleased to announce that Dr. Nathaniel Day from Alberta, has been selected as WCAF’s 2026 Effectuating Change in the Field Award recipient.
+Dr. Day has selected the “Fresh Start Recovery - post-treatment housing” to receive the $10,000 donation from WCAF.

 Dr. Sumantra Monty Ghosh is an exemplary physician who has demonstrated outstanding leadership, innovation, and commitment to serving vulnerable populations in Alberta.
 As an internist and addiction specialist at the University of Alberta Hospital in Edmonton and The Rockyview General Hospital in Calgary, Dr. Ghosh has established himself as a pioneering force in addiction medicine and community health.
 His academic credentials include addiction certification through the International Society of Addiction Medicine and a Master's in Public Health from Harvard University.
 As an assistant professor at both the University of Alberta and the University of Calgary, he contributes significantly to medical education while maintaining active clinical practice.
 Dr. Ghosh's leadership extends beyond clinical care through his role as medical co-lead for the Recovery Alberta Rapid Access Addiction Medicine Program.
 He currently serves as the president of the section of addiction medicine of the Alberta Medical Association and co-chairs the Canadian Network for the Health and Housing of People Experiencing Homelessness.
 His research portfolio encompasses critical areas including methamphetamine, opioids, alcohol, healthcare and homelessness, harm reduction, and recovery-oriented treatments.
 He is currently leading several innovative projects, including the evaluation of virtual supervised consumption through the National Overdose Response Service, methamphetamine toxicity management, and clinical trials in opioid agonist treatment.
 Dr. Ghosh's commitment to community service is evident through his work with numerous not-for-profit organisations, including The Alex and the Calgary Drop-in Centre, where he develops programmes supporting marginalized populations, particularly those affected by substance use and homelessness.
 His contributions have been widely recognized through multiple prestigious awards in 2021, including: - Avenue Magazine Top 40 Under 40 - Canadian Medical Association Award for Young Leaders in Early Careers - Alberta Medical Association Award for Compassionate Service - University of Alberta Alumni Horizon Award - Edmonton Zone Medical Staff Association Innovator of the Year Award In 2024, he was the recipient of the 2024 Emerging Public Health Professional Award Dr. Ghosh's influence extends to national discourse through media presence, including notable publications in The Globe and Mail and Policy Options Politics, where he addresses critical issues in addiction medicine and social justice.
 His work has been supported by major funding bodies including Health Canada, Alberta Innovates, Alberta Health, and the Canadian Institute of Health Research, demonstrating the recognized value and impact of his research initiatives.